twinkle0504/Automated_IAC_Project/README.txt

 •	Generating reports in HTML, JSON, and SARIF formats
 •	Uploading the SARIF report to DefectDojo via API
 •	Archiving scan results in Jenkins workspace
+• Auto Trigging the job in Jenkins via Webhooks
 ________________________________________

 📁 Project Structure